Getting UK Documents Legalised for Thailand

 If I live in overseas, can my documents be legalised and attested by Royal Thai Embassy in the UK?

 Yes certainly.
 There is no jurisdiction for documents to be legalised in the UK whether you live in oversea like Thailand, USA, Canada, Malaysia etc. as long as this is an UK document.

 - Notarisation: A personal or corporate document should be certified by an UK (Edinburgh) notary public firstly.

-- Legalised/apostilled by FCDO (an apostilled certificate): The Legalisation office of Foreign, Commonwealth and Development Office (FCDO) must legalise the signature, stamp or seal of a British public official such as a notary public, a registrar and an official of the Chamber of Commerce.
+- Apostilled by FCDO (an apostilled certificate): The Legalisation office of Foreign, Commonwealth and Development Office (FCDO) must legalise the signature, stamp or seal of a British public official such as a notary public, a registrar and an official of the Chamber of Commerce.

-- Thai Attestation: The Thai Royal Embassy in the UK will verify the signature and seal (excluding contents of documents) of Foreign, Commonwealth and Development Office (FCDO).
+- Thai Legalisation: The Thai Royal Embassy in the UK will verify the signature and seal (excluding contents of documents) of Foreign, Commonwealth and Development Office (FCDO).
 Once being verified, Thai Royal Embassy will officially apply attested seal and signature to your document(s), which will be ready for use in Thailand.

 i2visa UK Ltd can do three steps combined as a package of full service on behalf of you, alternatively we can do the second step (an apostilled certificate attached by FCDO) or the third step attested by the Royal Thai Embassy on its own at your convenience, which means that we will do the attestation on your behalf.

 Notarisation, Legalisation (Apostille) and Attestation combined as a set of package charged in the following:

 - One personal/corporate document (Regular Service - 15/20 working days): £138 + courier fee

 - Two personal/corporate documents (Regular Service - 15/20 working days): £198 + courier fee